No login? Register here...

-During Passover Week we are supposed to get rid of bread yeast and abstain from eating anything made with bread yeast starting at sundown on Passover Eve
+During Passover Week we are supposed to get rid of bread yeast and abstain from eating anything made with bread yeast starting at sundown on the second day of Passover

 , but this is not an absolute necessity.
 Also, the yeast used to make wine and other alcohol is different from bread yeast, so alcohol was not traditionally banned on Passover